• Hello

 Detector Status

-The detector receives the installed apps by its package name and compares them to your expected values.
-For example you can disallow specific apps like cheating apps on the users device and react accordingly to found ones.
+The detector receives the installed apps by their package name and compares them to your expected values.
+For example, you can disallow specific apps such as cheating apps on the user's device and react accordingly to ones that are found.
 The expected values can be assigned in the 'AntiCheat-Settings', described in the next chapters.
-If unexpected or unallowed apps were detected, the detector notifies its observers with a 'AndroidCheatingDetectionStatus'.
+If unexpected or disallowed apps are detected, the detector notifies its observers with an 'AndroidCheatingDetectionStatus'.
 The status contains the following properties:

-- MonitorFailedToRetrieveData: If the monitor notifing the detector failed to retrieve its data or an exception occurred while retrieving the data over the native interface.
-So no valid value was returned and no validation could be performed by the detector.
-Mostly the cause is that parts of the native implementation are not available on the current Android device, because an older sdk was used.
+4. MonitorFailedToRetrieveData: Whether the monitor notifying the detector failed to retrieve its data, or an exception occurred while retrieving the data over the native interface.
+In that case, no valid value was returned and no validation could be performed by the detector.
+Most often, the cause is that parts of the native implementation are not available on the current Android device because an older SDK was used.

 The 'AndroidCheatingType' property can take the following values: